NullDev/dotfiles/README.md

 The .gitignore is aiming for <a href="https://eclipse.org/downloads/">Eclipse</a><br>
 The .gitattributes was made for <a href="https://docs.microsoft.com/dotnet/articles/csharp/">C#</a><br>
 The .npmignore skips .raw files (I use them for debugging) and files starting with "test" in src<br>
-The .crontab file also automatically starts the kik bot on server reboot now
+The .crontab file also automatically starts the kik bot on server reboot now<br>
+The termcol.sh is a CheatSheet for terminal colors.
+Preview below